Lumi-supercomputer/lumi-userguide/docs/hardware/lumic.md

   <figcaption>Distances between NUMA nodes</figcaption>
 </figure>

-The two processors within a node are connected by four bi-directional and 16 bit wide links operating at 16 Gbps each.
+The two processors within a node are connected by four bidirectional and 16-bit wide links operating at 16 Gbps each.
 This provides a peak bandwidth of 256 GB/s.

 [1]: https://en.wikipedia.org/wiki/Zen_3